NVIDIA/GenerativeAIExamples/docs/support-matrix.md

 Large Language Models are a heavily GPU-limited workflow.
 All LLMs are defined by the number of billions of parameters that make up their networks.
-These generative AI examples focus on the Llama 2 Chat models from Meta.
+These generative AI examples focus on the Llama 3 Instruct models from Meta.
-These models are available in three different sizes: 7B, 13B, and 70B.
+These models are available in two sizes: 8B and 70B.
-All three models perform well, but the 13B model is a good balance of performance and GPU memory utilization.

 ```{list-table}
 :header-rows: 1